-In February, I wrote an article about the risks and benefits of adopting “cause-based marketing”.
+In February, I wrote an

 The overall message was this: If your company is going to promote a cause in your marketing, it must be a cause that you genuinely care about and you must be careful with how you support it.
 If you don’t genuinely care and are only doing it for marketing purposes, people will be able to tell and your brand will suffer for being insincere.
 If you do genuinely care but aren’t careful, your genuine intentions may get lost on consumers, leaving you with a terrible PR mess to clean up.